ismatfarjana/T1A3_Portfolio/README.md

  </details>

-✅  Use of different html and css file with a common theme shared for each page for easy debugging  purpose.
+✅  Use a different html and css file with a common theme shared for each page for easy debugging  purpose.

 ✅  Bigger font for easy readability.

-✅  Two shade of color has been used for the visual simplicity of the website.
+✅  Two shades of color have been used for the visual simplicity of the website.
 <details>
     <summary>Click here to see the color palette!</summary>